Botnic/cocotb/documentation/source/building.rst

     The file name where xUnit XML tests results are stored.
 If not provided, the default is :file:`results.xml`.

     .. versionadded:: 1.3

-.. envvar:: SCRIPT_FILE

-    The name of a simulator script that is run as part of the simulation, e.g. for setting up wave traces.
-    You can usually write out such a file from the simulator's GUI.
-    This is currently supported for the Mentor Questa, Mentor ModelSim and Aldec Riviera simulators.

 Additional Environment Variables